OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties, and events that you can use in an Outlook add-in.

 > [!NOTE]
 > This documentation is for a **preview** [requirement set](/office/dev/add-ins/reference/requirement-sets/outlook-api-requirement-sets).
 This requirement set is not fully implemented yet, and clients will not accurately report support for it.
 You should not specify this requirement set in your add-in manifest.
 Methods and properties that are introduced in this requirement set should be individually tested for availability before using them.
+>
+> To use preview APIs:
+>
+> - You must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
-You may also need to join the [Office Insider program](https://products.office.com/office-insider).
+> - You may also need to join the [Office Insider program](https://products.office.com/office-insider) for access to more recent Office builds.

 The Preview Requirement set includes all of the features of [Requirement set 1.7](../requirement-set-1.7/outlook-requirement-set-1.7.md).